 King & Queen of the Hill Challenge:

-- John Robson is the first to complete this, and with a time of 1:26:49 for a 11.24mile route it’s going to be tough for anyone to beat
+- John Robson was the first to complete this with a time of 1:26:49 for a 11.24 mile route and remains the only person to complete this challenge

 Collect all Challenge:

-- John Robson was also the first to do all 17, though several other people are not long behind him
+- John Robson was also the first to do all 17

-- Top 20 below, who will be the first lady to complete all 17?
+- Leaderboard below of all those who have climbed 6 or more of the hills, who will be the first lady to complete all 17?